Armenian Studies Program

 of the Armenian Studies Program and for his service to the Armenian community.

-The Armenian Series of the Press, under the general editorship of Der Mugrdechian, has published 15 volumes, including its most recent works, "From My Life and Thoughts: Reflections on an Armenian-American-Journey," by Dr. Dennis Papazian; "Captive Nights: From the Bosphorus to Gallipoli with Zabel Yessayan," and "Misak Medzarents: The Complete Lyric Poems," tr. by Dr. James Russell; "The Armenians of Musa Dagh: From Obscurity to Genocide Resistance and Fame, 1843-1915, by Dr. Vahram Shemmassian," "Armenian-American Sketches" by Bedros Keljik; "Armenians and Kurds in the Late Ottoman Empire," edited by Ümit Kurt and Ara Sarafian; and "The First Republic of Armenia (1918-1920) on its Centenary: Politics, Gender, and Diplomacy," edited by Bedross Der Matossian.
+The Armenian Series of the Press, under the general editorship of Der Mugrdechian, has published 16 volumes, including its most recent works, "A Woman of the World: Armen Ohanian, The "Dancer of Shamakha," by Vartan Matiossian and Artsvi Bakhchinyan; "From My Life and Thoughts: Reflections on an Armenian-American-Journey," by Dr. Dennis Papazian; "Captive Nights: From the Bosphorus to Gallipoli with Zabel Yessayan," and "Misak Medzarents: The Complete Lyric Poems," tr. by Dr. James Russell; "The Armenians of Musa Dagh: From Obscurity to Genocide Resistance and Fame, 1843-1915, by Dr. Vahram Shemmassian," "Armenian-American Sketches" by Bedros Keljik; "Armenians and Kurds in the Late Ottoman Empire," edited by Ümit Kurt and Ara Sarafian; and "The First Republic of Armenia (1918-1920) on its Centenary: Politics, Gender, and Diplomacy," edited by Bedross Der Matossian.

 Der Mugrdechian co-edited, with Bedross Der Matossian, Western Armenian in the 21st Century: Challenges and New Approaches.
 The book is number 7 in the Armenian Series at Fresno State.
 (The Press at California